BDC Hamburger Icon

 Editor's Rating7.7/10

 PayPal is a huge name in the payments industry, serving 23 million merchants and 246 million consumers in more than 200 countries and regions.
-With a PayPal Business account and the PayPal Here app, small businesses can accept credit, debit, and PayPal payments online, in-store and on the go.
+For small businesses in growth mode, this huge user base represents a huge opportunity for expansion.

 PayPal is one of the few processors that allows both businesses and individuals to accept payments, making it a popular choice for freelancers, consultants, solopreneurs, and other very small businesses.
 It has flat-rate pricing and no contract, so you only pay for the processing services you use, and you can close your account at any time without paying a penalty.
 For these reasons, it’s our pick as the best low-volume credit card processor.